JetBrains/Qodana/topics/qodana-yaml.md

 ## Fail threshold

-Add fail threshold to use as quality gate:
+Add a fail threshold to use as a quality gate:

 ```yaml
 failThreshold: <number>
 ```

-When this number of problems is reached, container would do `exit 255`.
+When this number of problems is reached, the container executes `exit 255`.
 Can be used to make the CI step fail.

-## Clone Finder License Override
+## Clone Finder license override

 ```yaml
 version: 1.0